Our Day Service, based at Headway House in Hackney, is a community which helps people make the most of their skills, abilities and interests.

 Our Supper Club 'Headway EATS' treats diners to an evening of delicious, seasonal food; cooked by, served and eaten alongside Headway East London members, families, carers and friends.
 The event also welcomes members to share their talents for art, music and storytelling in a comfortable environment.

 Our members come from all over London and have lived extraordinary lives.
 Who Are You Now? is a writing project that captures some of these life stories.
+In 2018 we also released a magazine called "Matter" - made in collaboration with our membership - which was shortlisted for Stack Magazine'sLaunch of the Year.
 Members, staff and volunteers also regularly contribute to our blog - sharing their interests and experiences.